jvdneut/nango-sync/docs/docs/nango-sync/use-nango/sync-auth.md

 ## OAuth

-Nango leverages our sister project [Pizzly](https://github.com/NangoHQ/Pizzly) to handle authentication with OAuth APIs.
+Nango leverages our sister project [Nango](https://github.com/NangoHQ/nango) to handle authentication with OAuth APIs.

-Pizzly + Nango let you benefit from:
+Nango + Nango Sync let you benefit from:
 - a full OAuth 2 and OAuth 1.0a dance implementation
 - a frontend SDK that makes it easy trigger new OAuth flows from your web app
 - a backend SDK & REST API that make it easy to get always-fresh access tokens for your API calls
 - a CLI that makes it easy to manage your OAuth provider configs, setup different environments and debug OAuth issues
-- a built-in way to authenticate Nango Syncs, using access tokens maintained fresh by Pizzly
+- a built-in way to authenticate Nango Syncs, using access tokens maintained fresh by Nango

 ### Getting started with OAuth

-To get stared with OAuth, follow the instructions in the [Pizzly docs](../pizzly/getting-started.md).
+To get stared with OAuth, follow the instructions in the [Nango docs](quickstart.md).

-Once your have successfully created a Provider Configuration and Connection, specify the `pizzly_provider_config_key` and `pizzly_connection_id` parameters in your [Sync config options](sync-all-options.md) (cf. example below).
+Once your have successfully created a Provider Configuration and Connection, specify the `nango_provider_config_key` and `nango_connection_id` parameters in your [Sync config options](sync-all-options.md) (cf. example below).

-Finally, specify where the access token should go in the request using the `${pizzlyAccessToken}` notation (cf. example below).
+Finally, specify where the access token should go in the request using the `${nangoAccessToken}` notation (cf. example below).
 It will automatically be replaced with a fresh access token before each API requests made by your Sync.

 ### Example: syncing Hubspot contacts with OAuth